Videos

 Video

-Breathing in the Mountains: How High Altitude Affects Our Bodies
+How High Altitude Affects Our Bodies

-In Breathing in the Mountains: How High Altitude Affects Our Bodies, host Harith Iskander explains why the air feels thinner in high-altitude locations and how our bodies adapt to less oxygen.
+In How High Altitude Affects Our Bodies, host Harith Iskander explains why the air feels thinner in high-altitude locations and how our bodies adapt to less oxygen.
 At high altitudes, the lower oxygen levels can make people feel breathless, but the body responds by adjusting its red blood cells to carry more oxygen.
 This change in the respiratory system helps people acclimate over time to the challenges of mountain environments.
 This video is excerpted from BBC’s Got Science?, a science magazine series that explores and explains science in everyday life.

 Video Details